RecipeShare Test Kitchen

 Serve with rice or flatbread and a vegetable side to complete the plate.

-If sauce feels too thick, add a splash of water.
-If too thin, simmer uncovered for 2 to 3 more minutes.
+If sauce feels too thick, add a splash of stock or water.
+If too thin, simmer it a little longer before adding the yogurt.

 For a deeper smoky note, sear chicken harder at the beginning or broil briefly before mixing into sauce.

-Serve with vegetables and measured carb portions rather than extra cream garnish.
+Serve with vegetables and measured carb portions rather than extra butter or cream garnish.

 Butter chicken stores well for up to 3 days refrigerated.
 Reheat gently with a splash of water to loosen sauce.